 2. Focus on the user instead of the data

-As security teams increasingly recognize that rigid DLP policies can’t handle evolving, unstructured data and dynamic, creative users, user-focused tools (e.g., UAM, UEBA) are gaining popularity.
+When security teams eventually recognize that rigid DLP policies can’t handle evolving, unstructured data and dynamic, creative users, they turn to user-focused tools (e.g., UAM, UEBA) for granular visibility into user activity.
 It makes sense: it’s your users that perpetrate insider theft; data doesn’t steal itself.

 The problem is that users do so much stuff every single day — and 99% of it is completely legitimate and harmless.
 User behavior tools try to use AI to tease out normal vs. abnormal behavior — which sounds great in theory.
-But these tools remain largely unproven — and they’re just as complex to manage as conventional DLP.
-Ultimately, they leave security teams dealing with far too much noise.
+However, without full context into user activity and trained personnel, security teams end up being bombarded with alerts and far too much noise.
 Even if they correctly identify normal vs. abnormal behavior, abnormal is not synonymous with risky.
 So, security teams are still overburdened with false positives and could potentially be distracted by the wrong dangers — while real data leaks slip through the cracks.

 But you can’t ignore the other major problem with user monitoring tools: employee privacy.
 The evolution of privacy regulations like GDPR and CCA call many user monitoring practices into question.
 Then there’s the Big Brother implications.
-User surveillance unquestionably hurts company and workplace culture, damaging employee trust and empowerment at a time when embracing and supporting new ways of working can provide a powerful competitive advantage for a business.
-Many will view this as an unempathetic approach to security, potentially sparking an adversarial relationship between security teams and users, jeopardizing the most critical element in any insider threat program — employee buy-in and adherence.
+User surveillance implies unmerited suspicion and unquestionably hurts company and workplace culture, damaging employee trust and empowerment at a time when embracing and supporting new ways of working can provide a powerful competitive advantage for a business.
+Many will view this as an unempathetic approach to security, potentially sparking an adversarial relationship between security teams, management and users, jeopardizing the most critical element in any insider threat program — employee buy-in and adherence.

 3. Cull the data

 Collaboration culture is fueled by the rapid evolution of unstructured data.
 Businesses can no longer distinguish between “important” and “unimportant” data.
 They need to capture and monitor all pieces of data to detect when and how valuable files are moving to places they shouldn’t - across endpoint and cloud, without disruption and lots of tuning.
 Moreover, considering that we have reached an era of truly unlimited storage, the logic behind culling of classifying data is now flawed.
 The speed to investigate and respond is essentially the same, if not faster, so why filter out what may become critical data evidence at a later date?

 Dealing with the inevitable insider threat